yigitagcame/HowIstheWeatherToday/README.md

 composer install
 ```
 ## Configuration
-- Rename .env.example to .env at root of the project
+- Rename .env.example file to .env at root of the project
-- Edit .env file and set reuqired values.
+- Edit .env file and set required values.

 ## Run
 To check weather in any city, you may run "php weather --city={cityName}" in project root folder.
 Example is below